MarinaBajic/NWP_vezbe/vezbe3/typescript_setup.md

 ### Check node version

 ```
-which node
+node -v
 ```

 ### Check npm version

 ```
-which npm
+npm -v
 ```

-## Installing typescript
+## Installing TypeScript

-First you need to install typescript globally in order to be able to compile typescript files to javascript.
+In order to be able to compile TypeScript files to JavaScript (so that we can run JavaScript files), we need to install TypeScript (globally).
 ```
 npm install -g typescript
 ```

-### Check typescript version
+### Check TypeScript version

 ```
 tsc -v
 ```

-### Setup typescript project
+### Setup TypeScript project

 ```
 tsc --init
 ```
-This will create a tsconfig.json file in the current directory.
+This will create a *tsconfig.json* file in the current directory.
 It is not necessary to run this command, but it is a good idea to have a tsconfig.json file in your project.

-### Compile typescript file
+### Compile TypeScript file

 ```
 tsc path/to/file.ts
 ```
-This should generate a javascript file with the same name as the typescript file in the same directory.
+This will generate a JavaScript file with the same name as the TypeScript file in the same directory.

-### Run javascript file
+### Run JavaScript file

-We can use node to run the javascript file.
+We can use **node** to run the JavaScript file.

 ```
 node path/to/file.js